SonarSource/SonarJS/docs/DEV.md

 If no `N` nor messages are provided, the engine will expect one issue to be raised.
 Meaning, `//Noncompliant` is equivalent to `//Noncompliant 1`.

-The `fix@` comment of a quickfix providing the suggestion description is optional.
+The `fix@` comment of a quick fix providing the suggestion description is optional.
 On the `edit@` comment the start column and end column are also optional, meaning this syntax can be used too:

 `// edit@qf1 {{text to replace the whole line -do not include //Noncompliant comment- }}`

 Alternatively, one can conveniently use only `sc` or `ec`.

-Please note the length of the list of quickfixes cannot surpass the amount of issues declared by `N` or the number of expected messages unless their matching issue is reassigned (see below).
+Note that the length of the list of quick fixes cannot surpass the number of issues declared by `N` or the number of expected messages unless their matching issue is reassigned (see below).

-Quickfixes IDs can be any `string`, they don't have to follow the `qfN` convention.
+Quick fixes IDs can be any `string`, they don't have to follow the `qfN` convention.
 The order of the list is important, as they will be assigned to the message in the matching position.
-If one provides 3 messages and 2 quickfixes which are not to be matched against first and second message, there are two options:
+If one provides 3 messages and 2 quick fixes which are not to be matched against first and second message, there are two options:

-* A *dummy* quickfix can be used as placeholder:
+* A *dummy* quick fix can be used as placeholder:

 ```javascript
 some.faulty.code(); // Noncompliant [[qf1,qf2,qf3]] {{message1}} {{message2}} {{message3}}